-Thailand is a country famous for its culture, cuisine and natural beauty.
-It is one of the world’s most visited countries and has also been the most popular residency option in the location independent community for as long as there has been a location independent community.
+Thailand is a destination famous for its culture, cuisine and natural beauty.
+It is one of the world’s most visited countries and has also been one of the most popular residency options in the location independent community for as long as there has been a location independent community.
 Why?
-Year-round warm weather, a low cost of living, world-class entertainment and a very favourable taxation system.
-This guide covers how to acquire residency, how taxation works in Thailand, how to open a bank account along with useful travel information.
+Year-round warm weather, a low cost of living, world-class entertainment and a reasonably favourable range of residency options.
+This guide covers some of those options as well as how taxation and banking works in Thailand.

 Not only is it easy to become a resident in Thailand but it also is possible to obtain permanent residency and citizenship within a reasonable timeframe, something unusual in the region.
-This, combined with a high quality of life (in Bangkok), year-round warm weather and an excellent taxation system makes Thailand one of Asia’s most interesting residency options.
+This makes Thailand one of Asia’s most interesting residency options, especially for those who plan to remain in the region long-term.

 There are numerous ways to qualify for residency in Thailand.
 Essentially, you could bundle them into four different categories: non-immigrant visas, marriage / retirement visas, the Elite visa and the BOI SMART visa.

-There are many different types of non-immigrant visas, covering nearly every purpose of stay possible.
+There are multiple types of non-immigrant visas, covering nearly every purposes of stay possible.
 The most popular ones are the B (business), ED (education), EX (expert work) and O (others).
 Non-immigrant visas are either valid for 90 days or a year.
-If valid for a year, it may still require the holder to leave and re-enter the country every 90 days (and almost always require the holder to report to the government every 90 days).
+If valid for a year, it may still require the holder to leave and re-enter the country every 90 days (and almost always require the holder to report to the government every 90 days, although it is now possible to do this online).
 While the requirements vary depending on the purpose of stay, they usually include having a valid passport and a justification of stay.
 You can apply for a non-immigrant visa from neighbouring countries in South East Asia as well as in your country of residency / citizenship.
 Please note that not all types of visas may be available if applying from a neighbouring country.

-The Elite visa is essentially a blinged up tourist visa which allows you to visit Thailand as often as you want, for a period of up to ten years.
+The Elite visa is essentially a blinged up tourist visa that allows holders to visit Thailand as often as they want, for a period of up to ten years.
 It comes in several packages, each offering different benefits.
 The cheapest one costs half a million THB and is valid for five years.
 It includes a government concierge, some airport benefits and access to the Elite airport lounge.
 The most expensive one costs two million THB, has a 20000 THB annual fee, is valid for ten years and includes benefits such as unlimited airport transfers, a golf service, an annual medical checkup and more.
 In any cases, the visa does not allow for work and cannot lead to permanent residency.
 It comes with an exemption from the 90-day rule (for up to a year at a time with extensions) but still requires reporting to the government every 90 days.
-In my opinion, it is not a good value due to the fact that it does not allow for work.
-Those who are not working typically are retired and can use the retirement visa instead (which has more benefits).
+In my opinion, it is not good value due to the fact that it does not allow for work and is more expensive than many equivalent visas.
+The fact that it is not a real residency visa could also be in issue in some cases, with foreign tax authorities.

 BOI SMART visa

 When first announced, many mistook the BOI SMART visa for a visa aimed at digital nomads.
 In reality, it is aimed primarily at entrepreneurs, investors and top talents.
-While there are multiple ways to qualify, as this chart demonstrates, none fit well with location independence.
+While there are multiple ways to qualify, as this chart demonstrates, none fit well within the location independent context.
 There is also the issue that despite much fanfare from the Thai government about a streamlined application process, in reality it still involves a lot of bureaucracy and going around.
-That said, it can be a great option for those who meet the requirements and intend to live and work in Thailand long-term.
+With that said, it can be a great option for those who meet the requirements and intend to live and work in Thailand long-term (as unlike the Elite visa, it allows work).
 It also offers a great pathway to permanent residency.
 For more details, you can visit the BOI website.

 Permanent residency and citizenship